Omdeshmukh07/omdeshmukh/README.md

 # omdeshmukh
-this is my first repository
+this is my first repository This is section A